log4js-node/log4js-node/README.md

 ## configuration

-You can either configure the appenders and log levels manually (as above), or provide a configuration file (`log4js.configure('path/to/file.json')`).
+You can either configure the appenders and log levels manually (as above), or provide a configuration file (`log4js.configure('path/to/file.json')`) explicitly, or just let log4js look for a file called `log4js.json` (it looks in the current directory first, then the require paths, and finally looks for the default config included in the same directory as the log4js.js file).
 An example file can be found in test/log4js.json

 ## todo